vchi90/MeowMaze/README.md

 ## Known Bugs
   - 64 Max Maze Size

+  - toString repeats itself on a single solution.

-## v1
+## v1 (All solutions patch)
-- solved maze is now displayed
+- Attempt to implement toString to display all the solutions.